 Disadvantages of Orchiectomy

-- Side effects, such as reduced or absent sexual desire, impotency, hot flashes, and emotional impact make this procedure difficult for some patients to accept, although side effects are similar to medical castration
+- Side effects, such as reduced or absent sexual desire, impotence, hot flashes, and emotional impact, make this procedure difficult for some patients, although side effects are similar to medical castration.

 - Irreversible surgical procedure

 - Will not allow for intermittent androgen deprivation (IAD) therapy

 The administration of an injectable luteinizing hormone-releasing hormone (LHRH) agonist or antagonist causes a decrease in testosterone level.

 Currently available LHRH agonists:

 Advantages of LHRH Agonists

 - Easy administration of injections monthly or every 1, 3, 4, 6, or 12 months